 Our human rights strategy is focused on deploying programs in three areas - our own operations, with our first-tier suppliers and in our extended supply chains.
-We are beginning to develop customized training and tools across our programs, including a focus on forced labor.
+We are beginning to develop customized training and tools across programs in all three areas, including a focus on forced labor.